Chang Yuchun: In fiction

 Chang appears as a minor character in Louis Cha's wuxia novel The Heaven Sword and Dragon Saber.
 In the novel, he is a member of the Ming Cult, a rebel movement seeking to overthrow the Yuan dynasty.
 He is wounded in a fight with some Yuan soldiers but is saved by Zhang Sanfeng.
 He agrees to bring Zhang Wuji (the protagonist) with him to Butterfly Valley to seek treatment from the eccentric physician, Hu Qingniu.
 Several years later, Chang becomes Zhang Wuji's subordinate after Zhang becomes the cult's leader for his heroics in saving the cult from destruction.
 He participates in various battles against Yuan forces and eventually helps Zhu Yuanzhang establish the Ming dynasty.

 Martial arts

 Chang Yuchun is said to be the creator of the martial art "Kaiping spear method".

 Discourse on Chang Yuchun's religion and ethnicity

 Chang's religion and ethnic background is a controversial issue in Chinese historian circles.
 According to Bai Shouyi, Fu Tongxian, Jin Jitang, Ma Yiyu and Qiu Shusen (all Hui people except Qiu), Chang was from the Hui ethnic group.
-Tan Ta Sen and Dru C. Gladney also identified him as Hui or Muslim.
+Tan Ta Sen and Dru C. Gladney also argued that Chang was Hui or Muslim.
 Wen Yong-ning argued that Chang might not be Hui, based on Chang's family traditions and offspring and the status of the Semu in the Yuan dynasty.
 In a later paper, Li Jianbiao mentioned that Wen's work was speculative and not convincing.
+Also, According to Chen Wutong, Wu Han, Wang Ting, Di Yongjun, Zhang Hongchao and Shang Chuan, Chang was not Hui.